Skip to content

 Q4) Is Foreign Direct Investment allowed for One Person Company?

-No, FDI is not allowed for a One Person Company.
-If it is allowed, then it will lose its One Person Company status.
+A One Person Company cannot receive FDI.
+If it does, it will lose its One Person Company status.

 Q5) What is the process of converting a Private Limited Company to an OPC?